telerik/blazor-docs/components/grid/selection/cells.md

 ### Basics

 * You can get or set the selected cells through the `SelectedCells` property.
-The `SelectedCells` is of type `IEnumerable<SelectedCellDescriptor>`.
-It is a collection of cells from the [Grid's `Data`]({%slug grid-data-binding%}).
+The `SelectedCells` is а collection of a type `IEnumerable<SelectedCellDescriptor>`.
 * The `SelectedCellDescriptor` exposes:
     * `SelectedCellDescriptor.ColumnField` - the [field of the associated column]({%slug components/grid/columns/bound%}#data-binding) (if provided).
     * `SelectedCellDescriptor.ColumnId` - the [id of the associated column]({%slug components/grid/columns/bound%}#identification) (if provided).
     * `SelectedCellDescriptor.DataItem` - the actual data item of the selected cell.
-Should be cast to the model of the Grid.
+It has to be casted to the Grid data model.
 * You can use the `SelectedCells` collection in two-way binding.
 You can predefine the selected item for your users through the two-way binding of the `SelectedCells` property.
 The collection will be updated by the Grid when the selection changes.
-* The `SelectedCells` collection persists across paging operations.
-Changing the page will keep it populated and you can add more items to the selection.

 ### Selected Cells When Data Changes